richarvey/techshift-modernise/content/page/lab2.md

 #### Deploy the new infra.yml

-30) Using your local computer, create a zip file containing the updated infra.yml.
+30) Using your local computer, create a zip file containing the updated infra.yml and call it 'infra.yml.zip' (you may need to rename this from infra-lab2.yml).

 31) Select the S3 service.

-32) Select the bucket with the name from the DataBucketName in step 24.
+32) Select the bucket with the name from the 'DataBucketName' earlier.

 33) Click Create Folder.
-Enter the folder name cloudformation and click Save.
-Note: The folder name must be all lowercase
+Enter the folder name 'cloudformation' and click 'Save'.

+__Note__: The folder name must be all lowercase

-34) Click on the new cloudformation folder to open it.
+34) Click on the new 'cloudformation' folder to open it.

-35) Click Upload and drop the Infra.yml.zip file from step 30 onto the upload screen.
-Click Upload.
+35) Click Upload and drop the 'infra.yml.zip' file onto the upload screen.
+Click 'Upload'.

-36) Select the CodePipeline service and select the TSAGallery-Infra Pipeline to confirm it has run.
+36) Select the CodePipeline service and select the 'TSABootstrap-Pipeline' to confirm it has run.
 It may take a few minutes to start and run.
-Both Source and Deploy should now show Succeeded.
+Both Source and Deploy should now show as 'Succeeded'.

 #### Confirm the changes